marcvidalbadia/pfica/README.md

 [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/pfica)](https://cran.r-project.org/package=pfica)
 [![Licence](https://img.shields.io/badge/licence-GPL--2-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.en.html)

 News: **pfica** 0.1.1-5 has been released.
-This version includes some corrections on main the **pfica** functions.
-We also introduce shrinkage estimators to conduct  FICA on functional data fitted with a larger basis dimension.
+This version includes some corrections on main the **pfica** functions of the published version 0.1.1.

 The development version of **pfica** can be installed from GitHub using: